Mart7anova/smtp-nodejs/README.md

 # gmail-nodejs

-Designed to send messages to my gmail.
+Сreated  to send messages to my gmail.

 ### Stack:
 - body-parser